silvia-maier/Maier_Hare_Emotion_and_dietary_selfregulation/README.md

 Whenever using this code please cite the accompanying manuscript:

 Maier, S.U. &amp; Hare, T.A.
-(2020), Greater BOLD signal during successful emotional stimulus reappraisal is associated with better dietary self-control, bioRxiv, preprint current as of February 6, 2019
+(2020), Greater BOLD signal during successful emotional stimulus reappraisal is associated with better dietary self-control, bioRxiv, preprint current as of May 27, 2020 (v2)
 DOI: https://doi.org/10.1101/542712